-To start with: do you need a low FODMAP protein powder?
-Most people can meet their protein needs by eating a variety of nutritious foods – even when following a low FODMAP diet.
-This is also true for vegetarians and vegans!
+First of all, let’s answer an important question.
+Do you need protein powder when on a low FODMAP diet?
+The truth is that most people can meet their protein needs by eating a variety of nutritious foods – even when following a low FODMAP diet.
+Unlike what many people think, this is also true for vegetarians and vegans!

-On the other hand, athletes in training, underweight people who struggle to keep their weight up, or people who restrict several foods for other health reasons, may use the help of a protein powder supplement to meet their protein and calorie needs.
+On the other hand, some people may benefit from adding a protein powder.
+For example, athletes in training, underweight people who struggle to keep their weight up, or people who restrict certain foods for other health reasons.
+A protein powder can help them meet their protein and calorie needs.
+It can be used to make a nutritious shake for an on-the-go breakfast or snack (see my Café Mocha Smoothie Recipe).

 How to Choose a Low FODMAP Protein Powder

-It’s best to consult with a registered dietitian before starting a low FODMAP diet.
+To begin with, you should prioritize food first, and think of protein powder as a supplement you can use in addition to a variety of nutritious foods.
+In fact, you may want to consult with a registered dietitian (like myself) when you decide to start a low-FODMAP diet.
 He/she will be able to assess whether you are consuming enough protein (and calories) and recommend a protein powder if needed.

-Some key things to consider when choosing a low-FODMAP protein powder are the source of the protein, the presence of any sweetener, and other (potentially) high-FODMAP ingredients.
+Secondly, if you find you need one, here are some key things to consider when choosing a low-FODMAP protein powder.
+These include the source of the protein, the presence of any sweetener, and the presence of other (potentially) high-FODMAP ingredients.

 - Egg protein